Timshel/shortid/README.md

 case class ShortID(
   alphabet:   String,
   overflow:   Char,
-  limit:      Long,
+  padLength:  Int,
   version:    Int,
   reduceTime: Long,
   nodeId:     Option[Int]
 )
 ```

 * `alphabet`: The characters used for the encoding
 * `overflow`: This char will be added between the seconds and counter if we overflow.
        To prevent any duplicate this char should not be included in the `alphabet`.
-* `limit`: The ceiling value after which the seconds will overflow
+* `padLength`: The number of characters used to encode the seconds.
-    (2^30 give us ~30years since reduceTime and an encoding length of 5chars with base64).
+              (with base64 and 5 chars it give us ~34years before we start to overflow).
 * `version`: Don't change unless you change the algo or `reduceTime` (Int < alphabet.length).
 * `reduceTime`: Ignore all milliseconds before a certain time to reduce the size of the date without sacrificing uniqueness.
         To regenerate `DateTime.now()` and bump the `version`.
 Always bump the version!